Starlink vs. Hughesnet: Which Satellite Internet Provider Is Best?

 • Good for some video streaming and video games.

-HughesNet offers download speeds of 50-100Mbps, but the exact speed you experience will depend on time of day, overall demands on the network, and other factors.
-You might experience slower speeds, especially if you have exceeded your
+Hughesnet offers download speeds of 50-100Mbps, but the exact speed you experience will depend on the time of day, the network's overall demands, and other factors.
+You will experience slower speeds significantly after you exceed your priority data allotment.

 Starlink data is unlimited, but you may experience reduced data speeds at times, depending on overall network capacity.